pjaepole/pjaepole/README.md

 ### Hi there 👋

+🔭 My name is Jae and I'm exploring frontend development with React and Vue.js

+💻I am currently exploring opportunities where my tech skills combined with my leadership skills will contribute to add valuable project solutions

+🌐 I would like to collaborate on Frontend projects

+💡 Fun Fact: If I am not programming you can find me trying new restaurants or cooking new recipes

+ 💬Connect with me on <a href="https://www.linkedin.com/in/jaehun-park/">LinkedIn</a>

 <!--
 **pjaepole/pjaepole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.